The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Elements Distinctions Analysis

 \subsection{Duality interchanges elements \& distinctions}

-The reverse-the-arrows duality of category theory is the abstraction from the reversing of the roles of elements \& distinctions (or its \& dits) in dualizing $Set$ to $Set^{op}$.
-That is, a concrete morphism in $Set^{op}$ is a binary relation, which might be called a \textit{cofunction}, that preserves distinctions and reflects elements--instead of preserving elements and reflecting distinctions.
+In the duality of plane projective geometry, every proof of a theorem involving points and lines yields another proof of the theorem with points and lines interchanges.
+Similarly, any arrow-theoretic proof of a result in category theory yields a proof of a result in the opposite category with the arrows rseversed.
+In $Sets$, what is interchanged (like points and lines) to reverse the arrows?
+The reverse-the-arrows duality of category theory is the abstraction from the reversing of the roles of elements \& distinctions (or its \& dits) in dualizing $Sets$ to $Sets^{op}$.
+That is, a concrete morphism in $Sets^{op}$ is a binary relation, which might be called a \textit{cofunction}, that preserves distinctions and reflects elements--instead of preserving elements and reflecting distinctions.

 Equivalently, when we reverse the direction of a binary relation defining a function, we just interchanged "reflects" and "preserves" (or "transmits").
 Thus with every binary relation $f\subseteq X\times Y$ that is a function $f:X\rightarrow Y$, there is a binary relation $f^{op}\subseteq Y\times X$ that is a cofunction $f^{op}:Y\rightarrow X$ in the opposite direction.

-The reverse-the-arrows duality can also be applied within $Set.$ For the universal constructions in $Set$, the interchange in the roles of elements and distinctions interchanges each construction and its dual: products and coproducts, equalizers and coequalizers, and in general limits and colimits.
+For the universal constructions in $Sets$, the interchange in the roles of elements and distinctions interchanges each construction and its dual: products and coproducts, equalizers and coequalizers, and in general limits and colimits.
 That is then abstracted to make the reverse-the-arrows duality in abstract category theory.

 This begins to illustrate our theme that the language of elements \& distinctions is the conceptual language in which the category of sets and functions is written, and abstract category theory gives the abstract-arrows version of those definitions.
 Hence we turn to universal constructions for further analysis.